Find Cheap Flights

 Buy in advance…

 … But not too early.
 To plan an international trip, something around 2-3 months ahead should be enough.
-Use the monthly price display flight aggregator tool to view your flight’s pricing behavior over the coming months and analyze the rising price trend.
+Use the monthly price display flight aggregator tool to view your flight’s pricing behaviour over the coming months and analyze the rising price trend.

 Having flexibility regarding dates and time can help you to save a lot of money.
 Also, if possible, avoid flying during high season and use the monthly ticket price tool that will help you visualize the best date and price.